Communication Studies Major, B.A.

 Honors version available.
 An honors course fulfills the same requirements as the nonhonors version of that course.
 Enrollment and GPA restrictions may apply.

-Please note that enrollment in advanced media and technology production classes is limited, and many production classes have prerequisites.
+Please note that enrollment in advanced media arts production classes, performance classes and screenwriting is limited, and many classes have prerequisites.

 New Media

-Students wishing to pursue the new media option in the media and technology studies and production concentration should consult the departmental advisor.
+Students wishing to pursue the new media option should consult the departmental advisor.

-In addition to the preliminary core requirements (including COMM 140) above, students must take:
+In addition to the preliminary core requirements (including COMM 140), students must take:

 COMM 431IDEAs in Action General Education logo Advanced Audio Production3